g-gundam/TechnicalIndicatorCharts.jl/docs/src/indicators.md

 When implementing a new visualization, feel free to look at the [source](https://github.com/g-gundam/TechnicalIndicatorCharts.jl/tree/main/src) for these and use them as a starting point for your own work.

+## Finally

+- Add an `include` for your newly implemented indicator at the bottom of [src/TechnicalIndicatorCharts.jl](https://github.com/g-gundam/TechnicalIndicatorCharts.jl/blob/main/src/TechnicalIndicatorCharts.jl).
+- Add a test for your indicator.
+A basic test that makes sure it doesn't crash when visualize is run is enough.
+- Mark that the indicator is done in the [README.md](https://github.com/g-gundam/TechnicalIndicatorCharts.jl/blob/main/README.md?plain=1) for this project.

+## Thanks

+Thanks to all future indicator visualization authors.